Discover the Step-by-Step Process of Modular Construction

 Step 1: Planning the Modules

 Designers also plan the temporary conditions required for shipping.
-A module may need temporary walls, roof panels, bracing or removable protection.
+A module may require temporary walls, roof panels, bracing or removable protection.
 Openings that later connect to another module may need support during transport.
 Finished surfaces may need gaps near seams so crews can complete the final connection on site.

 Each module has to function as a finished space and as a transportable assembly.
 It must support its final building loads, then handle lifting, trucking, port handling, vessel movement and crane setting.
 Those shipping and handling loads often exceed the forces the module will experience after installation.